Suvronil/SDC/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the code cell ??? of the IPython notebook.
+The code for this step is contained in the code cells 3,4,7,10,12 of the IPython notebook.

 I have used histograms mostly to explore no. of samples for each class in the dataset.
 It has been most useful to observe the gap between ovr-sampled classes and under-sampled classes.